 - Develop new techniques for item analysis from a network psychometrics perspective (including, for example, network loadings, item parameters, and new metrics of reliability)

 - Improve text mining (via new techniques to detect emotions in text and to estimate latent topics)

 - Construct general representations of structure built from intraindividual variability, quantifying the homogeneity of individuals using new metrics of complexity.

 I collaborate with applied researchers from the U.S. and abroad in conducting research on intelligence, cognition, aging, and other topics.
 He also has an active line of research in text mining and machine learning.

 My main package, EGAnet for R, developed in partnership with Alexander Christensen (Vanderbilt University) and other collaborators, is one of the leading packages in the area of network psychometrics, with more than 3,000 downloads per month.

 I have published in many high-level methodological journals, including Psychological Methods, Psychometrika, Multivariate Behavior Research, Behavioral Research Methods, Journal of Behavioral Data Science, and Assessment, as well as applied journals, such as Nature Scientific Reports, Intelligence, Psychological Test Development and Adaptation, Journal of Intelligence, and European Journal of Personality, and others.

-In 2012 he was awarded with the International Test Commission Young Scholar Scholarship and in 2015 he received the Sanofi Innovation in Medical Services award for developing a system to improve the prediction accuracy of outcomes in intensive care units using machine learning models.
+In 2012 I was awarded the International Test Commission Young Scholar Scholarship and in 2015 I received the Sanofi Innovation in Medical Services award for developing a system to improve the prediction accuracy of outcomes in intensive care units using machine learning models.

 Golino completed his Ph.D. in March 2015 at the Universidade Federal de Minas Gerais (Brazil), where he studied applications of machine learning in Psychology, Education and Health.